Rumor: Aaron Pierre Under Discussion as James Bond

 Daniel Craig: The Human Warrior (2006-2021)

 Daniel Craig revolutionized Bond.
 His debut in "Casino Royale" showed an inexperienced, emotionally troubled 007.
 Craig's Bond was edgy, physical, vulnerable – a man who suffers, loves and loses.
-In "Skyfall", Bond is confronted with his past and redefined.
-The films with Craig had a coherent storyline and ventured into deep character development.
+In "Skyfall", Bond is redefined and confronted with his past.
+The movies with Craig had a coherent storyline and ventured into deep character development.
 Bond was no longer just a hero – he was human.

 From Connery's casual coolness to Moore's wit and Craig's vulnerable seriousness – James Bond is a changeable icon.
 Each actor brought his own time and personality to the role.
 007 was never just a character, but always a mirror of social trends, fears and ideals.
 It is still unclear who will slip into the tuxedo next – but one thing is certain: he will have to compete with a long, illustrious history.
 And perhaps even rewrite it.